anasrazaofficial/next-js/README.md

 Zod is a typescript schema validation library.
 >[Code Sample](./src/schema/signupSchema.ts)

+## Points for TypeScript

+1. `type` is use to declare a new type, just like a interface in Java (defines a structure without implementation).
+[Code Sample](./src/lib/dbConnect.ts)

 ## Extra Key Points

 1. **Identifier** is a term used in production for unique values used in credentials like, username, email, etc.